-- Use attributes that fit the person you are writing the letter for, such as interpersonal skills & sociability, imagination & creative thinking, leadership, dedication, intelligence, and honesty & integrity — just to name a few.
+- Use attributes that fit the person you’re writing the letter for — such as interpersonal skills & sociability, imagination & creative thinking, leadership, dedication, intelligence, and honesty & integrity.

 - Always be honest.

-- If you don’t have the time to write the letter (or don’t think you can be enthusiastic about the person that is requesting the letter), then gently refuse and suggest they ask someone else.
-There is nothing worse than a lukewarm recommendation letter; it could be the kiss of death for the person requesting the letter.
+- If you don’t have the time to write a reference letter (or don’t think you can be enthusiastic about the person who is requesting the letter), then gently refuse and suggest they ask someone else.
+There is nothing worse than a lukewarm recommendation letter — and it could be the kiss of death for the person requesting the letter.

 - The length of your reference letter will be determined by a number of different factors.
 Use these tips as a guide.

-- Add your contact information at the end, so you can be contacted for further recommendation if necessary.
+- Add your contact information at the end — so you can be contacted for further information, if necessary.

-Keeping these tips and techniques in mind when writing your recommendation letter will ensure that both you, the person who you’re writing the letter for (and the reader of the letter) will walk away happy and satisfied.
+If you keep these tips and techniques in mind when writing a recommendation letter for a friend our colleague… then you, the person you’re writing the letter for, and the reader of the letter will walk away happy and satisfied!

 My favorite things to write about are topics that have to do with pregnancy, weddings, saving money, living green, and life with dogs.
 When I’m not writing, I love to spend time with my husband, read, create 3D artwork and Native American beadwork.